-This Contest Judge Reveals How to Win Writing Contests
+10 Critical Mistakes Writers Make in Writing Contests

 PRACTICE

-Try your hand at writing a story for the Summer Writing Contest!
-Here’s the contest theme:
+Try your hand at writing a story for the Fall Writing Contest!
+Here's the contest theme: Haunted.

-One room.
-The theme of this story is a constraint.
-The action of the story must be limited to one room (flashbacks outside of that room are permitted).
-Don’t leave the room or you’ll be leaving the contest!

 For the next fifteen minutes, draft a story based on the contest theme.
 Focus on essentials four and five: hook your readers with a great opening line, and get straight to the action.

-When you’re done, share your story in the comments below, and be sure to leave feedback for your fellow writers.
+When you’re done, share your story the practice box below, and be sure to leave feedback for your fellow writers.
+And hey, while you're at it, why not enter your story in the contest for a chance to win?
+Today's the last day to sign up!